a-h-b/dadasnake/README.md

 ## How to run dadasnake
-To run the dadasnake, you need a config file and a sample table, plus data.
-The config file (in yaml format) is read by Snakemake to determine the inputs, steps, arguments and outputs.
-The sample table (tab-separated text) gives sample names and file names in the simplest case, with column headers named library and r1_file (and r2_file for paired-end data sets) - its path has to be mentioned in the config file.
-You can add columns labeled run and sample to indicate libraries that should be combined into one final column and different sequencing runs.
-All raw data (usually fastq files) need to be in the same directory (which has to be given in the config file).
+To run the dadasnake, you need a config file and a sample table, plus data:
+* The config file (in yaml format) is read by Snakemake to determine the inputs, steps, arguments and outputs.
+* The sample table (tab-separated text) gives sample names and file names in the simplest case, with column headers named library and r1_file (and r2_file for paired-end data sets) - its path has to be mentioned in the config file.
+You can add columns labeled `run` and `sample` to indicate libraries that should be combined into one final column and different sequencing runs.
+* All raw data (usually fastq files) need to be in one directory (which has to be given in the config file).
-It is possible (and the best way to do this) to have a config file per run, which defines all settings that differ from the default config file.
-The default config file
+* It is possible (and the best way to do this) to have a config file per run, which defines all settings that differ from the default config file.

 ### Using the dadasnake wrapper
 As shown in the installation description above, dadasnake can be run in a single step, by calling dadasnake.
 Since most of the configuration is done via the config file, the options are very limited.
 Essentially, you can either run dadasnake (-c) and/or make a report (-r), or run a dryrun (-d), or unlock a working directory, if a run was killed (-u).
 In all cases you need the config file as the last argument.
 You can add a name for your main job, e.g.:
 ```
 dadasnake -c -n RUNNAME -r config.yaml
 ```
-Depending on your dataset and settings, and your cluster's queue, the workflow will take a few minutes to days to finish.
+Depending on your dataset and settings and your cluster's scheduler, the workflow will take a few minutes to days to finish.

 ### Running snakemake manually
 Once raw data, config file and sample file are present, the workflow can be started from the dadasnake directory by the snakemake command: